 Movement Strategies

-In singles, it is simple – you have to assume the center position after the shot.
+In singles movement strategy is very simple – you have to assume the center position after the shot.
 In doubles, it’s a bit more complex how you and your partner position yourselves depending on how you are playing – attacking or defending.

 If you are attacking, one of you needs to be near the net to hit net kills, clears, lifts, and block any offensive shots.
 While the other needs to be in the back hitting smashes and overhead shots.